What can we help you find?Kei te kimihia te aha?

 - It is likely you have injured the meniscus in your knee

 - This is a small disc like cartilage tissue which acts as a shock absorber for the knee

 What should I expect?

-- It is common for you to be experiencing pain and swelling in your knee, and to be having difficulty walking
+- It is common to have pain and swelling in your knee, and to have difficulty walking

 - Usually it takes 6-8 weeks to recover from this injury

 - Initially you should rest (and possibly use crutches for 24-48hrs), use ice and elevate the leg